-In addition to the massive demand which has been building over the last few years, the American Eagle silver bullion coin (introduced by the U.S. Mint in 1986) carry a premium over spot of at least $3.00 each.
+In addition to the massive demand which has been building over the last few years, the American Eagle silver bullion coin (introduced by the U.S. Mint in 1986) carries a premium over spot of at least $3.00 each.
 You are paying about twice the premium you would for a silver bullion round of the same weight and purity but receiving an actual legal tender coin recognized around the world (and of great beauty to boot).
-2013 sales of American Silver Eagles set an annual record, and they so far have continued to do so on a monthly basis.
+2013 sales of American Silver Eagles set an annual record, and they so far have continued to do so every month.

 They can be purchased in single units, tubes of 20, or in what the trade calls a “Monster Box.”
-These heavy-duty green plastic boxes contain 500 coins, packaged 25 tubes, with 20 coins to a tube.
+These heavy-duty green plastic boxes contain 500 coins, packaged in 25 tubes, with 20 coins in a tube.

 Generally, the boxes, which come sealed by the U.S. Mint with identifying nylon straps, should not be opened, because when/if you decide to sell the box, each tube would have to be inspected and counted.
 Depending upon current demand, it is not uncommon for dealers to pay a higher premium over spot when they buy back one of these impressive containers, each of which weighs around 42 pounds.
 (But the buyback price on Eagles, Maple Leafs, and Philharmonics will generally be a bit over the silver spot price in any event.)